Yes! You Can Spray Paint Cabinet Hardware

-Looking for a easy and affordable makeover for your cabinet and furniture hardware?
-Yes, you can spray paint hardware a whole new color!
+Looking for a easy and affordable makeover for your cabinet hardware?
+YES!
+You can spray paint hardware a whole new color!

 Are you surprised to hear you can spray paint hardware?
-Yes, you can!
+If you aren’t ready to buy new hardware, but want to change the metallic finish this is the solution.

-On frequently used knobs and pulls in a kitchen or bath where water is involved, you can expect those to wear faster.
+My nightstand hardware spray paint makeover has lasted for YEARS.
+On frequently used knobs and pulls in a kitchen or bathroom where water is involved, you can expect those to wear faster.

-I’ll teach you the best way to prep and paint, so it lasts as long as possible!
+I’ll teach you the best way to prep and spray paint your cabinet hardware, so it lasts as long as possible!

-I’ve been living with the spray painted hardware for 6 months, with no issues or areas chipping or rubbing off.
+I’ve been living with the spray painted nightstand hardware for 3 YEARS.
+Everyday I use the drawer pulls and knobs and haven’t had any issues or areas chipping, peeling or rubbing off.

 Plus love the look and how it pulled the same finish as the bed into the rest of the room.

-You can shift from silver to gold, gold to bronze, copper to silver, sliver to black the list goes on.
+There are many beautiful metallic spray paint options available.
+You can shift your current hardware from silver to gold, gold to bronze, copper to silver, sliver to black the list goes on.

 For instance, I have gold finished picture frames in my kitchen and my cabinet hardware is satin nickel.